zklein-94/zklein-94/README.md

 ##Introduction
 [Brief Intro]

 I am currently a Helpdesk Administrator with a degree in Criminal Justice.
-I am working on acheiving the Security Plus certificate.
+I have recently obtained the CompTIA Security+ certificaiton.

 ##Objective
 [Provide Objective]